What is OverDrive?

 Publicity materials are available in the form of sample press releases, bookmarks, flyers, and shelftalkers -- see OverDrive Promotional Materials for samples and ordering information.

 OverDrive partners with many publishers.
-Currently WPLC licenses downloadable audiobooks, ebooks, magazines, and a small collection of streaming videos.
+Currently, WPLC licenses downloadable audiobooks, ebooks, and magazines.

 A WPLC selection committee is selecting the content.
-SCLS Representatives are Kelly Allen (Oregon) and Beth Price (Madison).
+SCLS Representatives are Kelly Allen (Oregon) and Katie Hanson (Madison).
 You can recommend titles for WPLC to purchase when using the OverDrive site.
 Recommendations are forwarded to the selection committee for review.

 The WPLC Collection Development Policy (pdf) is available on the WPLC website.

-Statistics for OverDrive are available in the Reference Databases Information area of the SCLS web site, under "Usage Statistics for Reference Databases."
+Statistics for OverDrive are available in the Reference Databases Information area of the SCLS website, under "Usage Statistics by Library."
 The service was started in October 2005.

 Wisconsin's Digital Library is a project of the Wisconsin Public Library Consortium (WPLC), a consortium of all the library systems in Wisconsin.
 SCLS pays the WPLC membership fee which allows all SCLS libraries to be part of the WPLC Digital Media Buying Pool.